indexzero/nconf/README.md

 ### Env
 Responsible for loading the values parsed from `process.env` into the configuration hierarchy.
-Usually the env variables values are loaded into the configuration as strings, to ensure well-known strings ('false', 'true', 'null', 'undefined', '3', '5.1') are properly parsed the `tryParse` boolean option is available.
+Usually the env variables values are loaded into the configuration as strings.
+To ensure well-known strings ('false', 'true', 'null', 'undefined', '3', '5.1') and JSON values are properly parsed, the `parseValues` boolean option is available.

 ``` js
   //